The evolution of the Internet not only improved overall life quality, but offered new services that connected billions of people.

 The personal data processing in our solutions complies with GDPR.
 And our company respects the privacy and confidentiality of the data of the European Union citizens and persons currently located in the EU.

-The probability of fines is reduced
+Reduce the probability of fines

 Complying with all the requirements of the GDPR, we reduce the possibility of receiving a significant fine.